 Gore Mutual Insurance Company is committed to protecting the privacy of the personal information of its customers, which includes insureds, former insureds, applicants, claimants and other individuals involved in a claim.
 Our customers have trusted us with their insurance needs and it is important to us to maintain a high degree of integrity.

-The personal information collected will be limited to what which is necessary to fulfill the Identified Purposes.
+The personal information collected will be limited to what is necessary to fulfill the Identified Purposes.
 We obtain personal information primarily from you, but also from others including other insurance companies, brokers, agents, and underwriting or claims information networks.
 The type of personal information that we collect, use and disclose depends upon the type of your dealings with us, but may include: name, address, telephone number, date of birth, family status, marital status, occupation, medical and health records, assets, liabilities, income, credit rating, whether or not credit was extended or refused, credit and payment records, an individual’s previous insurance experience including claims history, and an individual’s driving record.
 We only use such information for the Identified Purposes.

 You may withdraw your consent subject to legal or contractual obligations and on reasonable notice.
 Withdrawal of consent may limit our ability to provide you with the requested product or service.
 If you want to withdraw your consent, you should contact the Privacy Officer first to understand the implications of such withdrawal, and then if you choose to proceed, to give the requisite notice.

 For example: As part of the underwriting handling process, we may transfer personal information to other insurance companies including reinsurance companies which share in the risk.
 We may disclose personal information to information services for underwriting, claims, classification and rating purposes, and for the detection and prevention of fraud.
-We may also disclose personal information to businesses that provide goods and services to insurance companies and their customers, such as claims adjusters, appraisers and repair shops.
+We may also disclose personal information to businesses that provide goods and services to insurance companies and their customers, such as claims adjusters, appraisers, repair shops, data storage providers (such as Cloud server providers), and data processing providers.
 As well, we may disclose personal information to insurance intermediaries, such as your broker.
 Only the information necessary for these services will be provided by us to these services providers, and it is done on the basis that they will maintain the confidentiality of the information.
-We may make personal information available to affiliated organizations, such as subsidiaries in connection with the Identified Purposes.
+We may make personal information available to affiliated organizations, such as subsidiaries, in connection with the Identified Purposes.

 If you have a question or complaint regarding our privacy policies or procedures, you may contact the individual accountable for our personal information protection compliance: